 Baking Basics: Handy Baking Ingredient Substitutions

-We’ve all been there, you get halfway through a recipe only to discover that you’re missing a fairly important ingredient.
-Fear not, all hope is not lost, here are some handy baking substitutes for some common ingredients.
+We’ve all been there – you get halfway through a recipe only to discover that you’re missing a fairly important ingredient.
+Fear not, all hope is not lost.
+Try these handy baking substitutes for common ingredients.

 Simple Baking Substitutes